Migrate contacts, organizations, and deals from Pipedrive to Customermates without losing custom fields or links.

 Look at your exported CSVs.
 Any column that isn't in the Customermates default schema becomes a custom column.
 Create them up front so the import can map values.

 The fastest way: ask your AI via MCP.
-Paste the column names at the top of a Pipedrive CSV and say "for each of these that isn't in the default schema, create the right custom column on contacts/organizations/deals".
+After connecting Claude or ChatGPT with the setup prompt from Connect Claude, paste the column names from the top of a Pipedrive CSV and say "for each of these that isn't in the default schema, create the right custom column on contacts/organizations/deals".
 The setup prompt already tells the assistant how to pick the right column type.

 Settings → Import → upload CSV, map columns.
 Relationships resolve by Pipedrive IDs in the first pass, then re-resolve to Customermates UUIDs.